cocoar-dev/Cocoar.Capabilities/docs/registration-and-querying.md

 - ✅ **Powerful removal**: RemoveWhere works with pattern matching across all registration types
 - ✅ **Performance**: ID-based internal architecture is faster and simpler

-The key principle: **You get exactly what you register for, nothing more, nothing less.**
+The key principle: **You get exactly what you register for, nothing more, nothing less.** Per-scope registries ensure isolation and predictable lifecycle management.